adamhope/sms-voting-game/README.md

 - Players should have a username so that we can display something on screen which is not their phone number or pin number
     - phone numbers = privacy issues
     - pin numbers removes the need to talk to other players

-## Winning
-- Rules for winning have not been finalised
-    - however the winners will not be the top 1-3 players who have voted for the most people as we want to encourage recipricale voting

 ## Routes